FriendsOfCake/travis/templates/README.markdown

 ### Enable plugin

-In 2.0 you need to enable the plugin your `app/Config/bootstrap.php` file:
+In 2.0 you need to enable the plugin in your `app/Config/bootstrap.php` file:

   CakePlugin::load('PLUGIN_NAME');